 This time of year brings so much fun – precious trick-or-treaters, loved ones gathered around Thanksgiving dinners, and the magic of the holidays.
 But with the lovely comes the ugly.
 The cold weather and extreme temperatures can cause a whole world of plumbing problems.
-Eveready Service Experts Heating & Air Conditioning is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.
+Eveready Service Experts is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Richmond.
 This usually occurs when high water pressure through the main water pipe unites with freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to make sure the water can constantly flow through.
 If you do find a frozen pipe, disable the main water supply to prevent the pipe from rupturing.
-Try warming the frozen area of the pipe with hot water and if that fails, give Eveready Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to inspect the problem.
+Try warming the frozen area of the pipe with hot water and if that fails, give Eveready Service Experts a call and we’ll send one of our qualified plumbers out to inspect the problem.

 Broken Water Line

 A crack or break in your water line could cause major damage to your home.
 Water piping cracks or breaks are commonly caused by a frozen garden hose.
 If you forget to disconnect your hose from your water spout after a freeze, the ice inside can cause pressure to build up in your home’s water piping and cause a leak or a break.
 To avert this problem, make sure your garden hoses are drained and disconnected before the freezing temperatures arrive.